csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 a1 scans kamp, kfreq, ifn, id
 a1 dcblock2 a1
 ifnsine ftgen 8, 0, 8192, 10, 1
-a2 oscil kamp, kfreq, ifnsine
-a1 balance a1, a2
+a2 poscil kamp, kfreq, ifnsine a1 balance a1, a2
 iatt = .005
 idec = 1